IIAN manages the Certified Insurance Service Representative (CISR)

 Benefits of Earning CISR Designation

-The Certified Insurance Service Representative (CISR) program is one the industry's superior education opportunities.
+The Certified Insurance Service Representative (CISR) program is one of the industry's superior education opportunities.
 The program empowers agents and CSRs to provide exceptional customer service.
 Participants receive up-to-date information they can apply immediately in their day-to-day interactions with customers, including a complete knowledge of risks, coverages and exposures, cross selling and account rounding skills.

 Requirements to Earn the CISR Designation